 - a.
-Children birth through five: Developmental screening shall be conducted for children age 0-5 with a referral for further evaluation when developmental concerns are identified.
-Information on standardized assessments is available within AMPM Policy 461.
-The Early Childhood Service Intensity Instrument (ECSII) is not required, but may be utilized, as an additional option for identifying developmental concerns for children birth through five.
-This information shall be shared with the providers involved in the child's treatment and care, Tribal ALTCS case manager or the TRBHA. - b.
-Children Ages six through 17 an age-appropriate assessment will be completed by the outpatient provider during the initial assessment and updated at least every six months.
-This information shall be shared with the providers involved in the child's treatment and care, Tribal ALTCS case manager or the TRBHA. - c.
-Children Ages six through 17 Strengths, Needs and Culture Discovery Document will be completed and shared with the providers involved in the child's treatment and care, Tribal ALTCS case manager or the TRBHA. - d.
-Children Ages 11 through 17 Standardized tool is used to evaluate for potential substance use. - i.
+Children ages 0 through five: Developmental screening shall be conducted for children age 0-5 with a referral for further evaluation when developmental concerns are identified.
+Information on standardized assessments is available within AMPM Behavioral Health Practice Tool (BHPT) 210 - b.
+Children Age 6 through 17 an age appropriate assessment will be completed by the Health Home during the initial assessment and updated at every six months, - c.
+Children Age 6 through 17 Strengths, Needs and Culture Discovery Document will be completed as deemed appropriate by the Health Home - d.
+Children Age 11 through 17 Standardized tool is used to evaluate for potential substance use - i.
 In the event of positive results, the information is shared with the providers involved in the child's care and may be shared only if the member has authorized sharing of protected health information. - e.
 Individuals ages 18 and up: A standardized tool, ASAM will be used to evaluate for potential substance use. - i.
 In the event of positive results, the information is shared with the providers involved with the member's care and may be shared only if the member has authorized sharing of protected health information.